jasonkim7288/JasonKim_T1A2/README.md

 # R10 - Installation guide and requirement
 ## Get started
+* This installation guide is for Mac users
 1. Your google account MUST less secure app access as follows through the browser.<br />
 go to Google account -> Select "Manage your Google Account" -> Select "Security" -> Select "Turn on access(not recommended)" in "Less secure app access" -> Turn on "Allow less secure apps: "